ugowe/swift-dataTypes-readme-ios-0616/README.md

 ## Outline / Notes

 *  Build the narrative around the various planets (maybe?).
-* Familiarize the student (again) with what it is they know asking them to create a constant in the playground file where the value is "Earth".
+* Familiarize the student (again) with what it is they know asking them to create a constant named thirdPlanet in the playground file where the value is "Earth".
 * What if we wanted create a variable named ninthPlanet and not give it a value.
 This type of question should make the student think a little bit before we go into the answer.
 Then show them this:

 ```swift